Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. How can we distinguish normal from abnormal behavior?
+1. What are the different definitions of abnormality ? `Page 557`
-2. What are the major perspectives on psychological disorders used by mental health professionals?
+2. What are the major perspectives on psychological disorders used by mental health professionals?`559`
 3. What are the major categories of psychological disorders?
-4. What are the different definitions of abnormality ? `Page 557`
-5. What is the medical perspective and what was the criticism leveled against it ?Treatment?
-6. What is the psychoanalytic perspective and what was the criticism leveled against it ?Treatment?
-7. What is the Behavioural perspective and what was the criticism leveled against it ?Treatment?
-8. What is the Cognitive perspective and what was the criticism leveled against it ?Treatment?
-9. What is the humanist perspective and what was the criticism leveled against it ?Treatment?
-10. What is the social perspective ?Treatment?
-11. How is behavioural perspective different from psycho and medical perspective ?
+4. DSM-IV-TR ?
+Its pros and cons ?`562` Criticism on DSM ?`564`
-12. What are Phobias ? example ?
+5. What are Phobias ? example ?
-13. What are Panic disorders ?  example ?
+6. What are Panic disorders ?  example ?
 How does it effect body and brain ?
-14. Difference beteen phobia and panic disorders?
+7. Difference beteen phobia and panic disorders?
-15. What are general anxiety disorder ? example?
+8. What are general anxiety disorder ? example?
-16. what is ocd ? example ?
+9.  what is ocd ? example ?
-17. What is compulsion ?
+10. What is compulsion ?
-18. Causes fo anxiety disorders ?`Page 571`According to all perspectives ?
+11. Causes fo anxiety disorders ?`Page 571`According to all perspectives ?
-19. What are Somatoform disorders ?
+12. What are Somatoform disorders ?
 Example.
-20. What are conversion disorders ?
+13. What are conversion disorders ?
-21. What dissociative disorders ?
+14. What dissociative disorders ?
 Example ?
-22. What is DID ?
+15. What is DID ?
-23. What is DA ?
+16. What is DA ?
 Example
-24. What is Dissociative fugue ?Explain why it happens ?
+17. What is Dissociative fugue ?Explain why it happens ?
-25. What is mood disorder ?
-Exmaple ?
+18. What is mood disorder ?
+Exmaple ?causes`577`
-26. What is major depression ?
+19. What is major depression ?
 Are women more susceptible to it ?
-27. What is mania ?
+20. What is mania ?
 Example ?
-28. What is bipolar disorder ?`Page 576`
+21. What is bipolar disorder ?`Page 576`
-29. What are the causes of mood disorders ?`Page 577`
-30. What is schizophrenia ? `Page 578`
+22. What is schizophrenia ? `Page 578`
-31. What are hallucinations ?
+23. What are hallucinations ?
-32. What is formal thought disorder ?
+24. What is formal thought disorder ?
-33. Types schizophernia happens ?
+25. Types schizophernia happens ?`579`
-34. Difference between Type I and  Type II schizophrenia ?
+26. Difference between Type I and  Type II schizophrenia ?
-35. Biological causes of schizophrenia ?`Page 581`
+27. Biological causes of schizophrenia ?`Page 581`
-36. What is dopamine hypothesis ?
+28. What is dopamine hypothesis ?
-37. What are enviromental causes of schizophrenia ? `Page 582`
+29. What are enviromental causes of schizophrenia ? `Page 582`
-38. What is predisposition model of schizophrenia ? `Page 583`
+30. What is predisposition model of schizophrenia ? `Page 583`
-39. What is antipersonality disorder ?
+31. What is antipersonality disorder ?
-40. What is a sociopath ?
+32. What is a sociopath ?
 Describe sociopaths ?`Page 584`
-41. What causes such an unusual constellation of problem behaviors? in sociopaths ? `Page 584`
+33. What causes such an unusual constellation of problem behaviors? in sociopaths ? `Page 584`
-42. What is bpd ?
+34. What is bpd ?
 Cause ?
-43. What is narcisistic personality disorder ? cause ?
+35. What is narcisistic personality disorder ? cause ?
-44. What is adhd ? what causes it ?
+36. What is adhd ? what causes it ?
-45. What is autism ?
+37. What is autism ?
 ---
 #### Summary
 ---